cuiyongbo/hello-world/my_wiki/military_terms.rst

 | Definition: If a country annexes another country or an area of land, it seizes it and take control of it.
 | Usage: Indonesia's annexation of East Timor has never won the acceptance of the UN.
 |

+Chinese President Xi Jinping has told the :abbr:`NPC (National People's Congress)` that China must not become complacent about its development.